FuckingNode/fuckingnode.github.io/docs/learn/cross-runtime-support.md

 FuckingNode itself is written in Deno, thus we're disallowed by the runtime from cleaning its cache.
 While a "gluefix" exists, it doesn't work most of the time.

-## No Cargo & Go support for release
+## No Golang support for release

-We might add them in the future, for now they're not supported because they're harder to implement (as more steps are required).
+We might add it in the future, for now it's not supported because it're harder to implement (as more steps are required).

 ## Partial Cargo & Go support for commit